SRoddis/Mongo.Migration/Readme.md

 Mongo.Migration is designed for [MongoDB C# Driver]( https://github.com/mongodb/mongo-csharp-driver) to migrate your documents easily on-the-fly.
 No downtime four simple schema-migrations anymore.
 Just write small and simple `IMigration`, implement `IDocument` to your entities to allow versioning and deploy it next to your application.
 Mongo.Migration will handle the rest for you.

-The `MigrationInterceptor<TDocument>` checks on every read/find if the document needs to be migrated and informs the `MigrationRunner` if it is necessary.
+The `MigrationInterceptor<TDocument>` checks on every read/find if the document needs to be migrated and informs the `MigrationRunner` to do so, if it is necessary.

-`Please NOTE` that updates are not intercepted, because updates don’t provide serialization.
+`Please NOTE` that updates are not intercepted, because updates don’t use serialization.
+You have to handle them by yourself.

 # Installation